 These resources cover a range of themes, including anxiety and relaxation, managing stress, positivity, developing time management skills, sleep, mindfulness and understanding your worries.

 Added as part of our recent ACTNow campaign, this now includes tailored resources for students, trainees and newly qualified pharmacists.

-- Our visualisation and preparedness video containing tips for the assessment from our Senior Wellbeing Officer, Melissa
+- Our visualisation and preparedness video containing tips for the assessment from our Wellbeing Manager, Melissa

 - A Revision planner to help make sure you are balancing your revision time with activities inspired by the 5 ways to wellbeing.